Thanthonni

-Thanthonni is a 2010 Indian Malayalam-language action thriller film directed by George Varghese Thanthonni stars Prithviraj Sukumaran, Sheela Kaur, Ambika, Sai Kumar and Suraj Venjaramood.
+Thanthonni is a 2010 Indian Malayalam-language action thriller film directed by George Varghese Thanthonni stars Prithviraj Sukumaran, Sheela Kaur, Ambika, Sai Kumar, Captain Raju, Vijayaraghavan and Suraj Venjaramood.

 It was released on 18 March 2010.

 Plot

-Kochukunj is the youngest spoiled, drunkard son of the Vadakkanveettil Tharavadu in Taliparambu, Kannur.
-He is the son of Katrina,the youngest and only daughter of the Vaadakkanveetil Tharavadu, who got pregnant with Kochukunju from a wandering stage artist David out of wedlock (though they later married).
-David has died.
+Kochukunju is the youngest spoiled and drunkard son of the Vadakkanveettil Tharavadu in Taliparambu, Kannur.
+He is the son of Katrina, the youngest and only daughter of the Vaadakkanveetil Tharavadu, who got pregnant with Kochukunju from a wandering stage artist Daveed Lopez out of wedlock (though they later married).
+David is presumed to be dead.
 It is revealed that David is still alive and Kochukunju knows the whereabouts of both his dad and Neelan, the killer who spared his dad.
 His dad promises him to return one day.